Ryan-T-Bell/FASTEDCARDIO/README.md

-# C2-CLI
+# FASTED CARDIO
-Command Line Interface Tool to C2 RATs
+Command Line Interface application to generate and C2 a Remote Access Tools